TahaHachana/flashcards/content/rust/1-common-programming-concepts/1-variables-and-mutability/02-making-variables-mutable.md

 ## Making Variables Mutable

-How do you make a variable mutable in Rust?
+How do you declare a variable that can change value in Rust?

 ---

-Add the `mut` keyword before the variable name when declaring it.
+Add the `mut` keyword to the binding:

 ```rust
 fn main() {